 House Bill 4002 would revise section 7523 of the Public Health Code and add section 7523a.
 Section 7523 of the Code provides a procedure to be followed if the property was seized under section 7522 without process (warrant) and the total value of the seized property is $50,000 or less.
 Among other things, the procedure requires the seizing entity to notify the property’s owner of the seizure and of the intent to forfeit and dispose of the property.
-If the owner’s name and address are not reasonable ascertainable, a notice must be published in a newspaper in the county where the property was seized.
 Any person claiming an interest in that property has 20 days to file a signed, written claim expressing interest in the property.
-The bill would require the notice to be published either in the newspaper or on the public website of the local unit of government or of the Department of Attorney General.
-The bill would also require that, if criminal charges were filed against a person, the person charged would have to be notified of the entity’s intent to forfeit and dispose of the property.
+The bill would require that, if criminal charges were filed against a person, the person charged would also have to be notified of the entity’s intent to forfeit and dispose of the property.

 Further, the bill would add that the written claim expressing interest in the seized property and any objection to forfeiture would have to be made on a form to be developed by the State Court Administrative Office (described below).
 An objection would have to be written, verified, and signed by the claimant and include a detailed description of the property and the property interest asserted.
-The verification would have to include a certification—under the penalty of perjury—stating that the undersigned has examined the claim and believes it to be, to the best of his or her knowledge, true and complete.
+The verification would have to be notarized and include a certification stating that the undersigned has examined the claim and believes it to be, to the best of his or her knowledge, true and complete.